ktor-doc-jp/ktor-doc-jp/pages/servers/requests.md

 ```

 You can also access the information about the connection point (either local, or original
-if under a proxy, and the proxy sent header information):
+if under a proxy (if `XForwardedHeadersSupport` feature is installed),
+and the proxy sent header information):

 ```kotlin
 val local : RequestConnectionPoint = request.local  // local information